Sanctuary city: Health and well-being

-A preliminary study's results imply that the number of sanctuary cities in the U.S. positively affects well-being in the undocumented immigrant population.
+A preliminary study's results imply that the number of sanctuary cities in the U.S. positively affects well-being in the illegal immigrant population.
 Concerning health, a study in North Carolina found that after implementation of section 287(g), prenatal Hispanic/Latina mothers were more likely than non-Hispanic/Latina mothers to have late or inadequate prenatal care.
-The study's interviews indicated that Hispanics/Latinos in the section 287(g) counties had distrust in health services among other services and had fear about going to the doctor.
+The study's interviews indicated that Hispanics/Latinos in the section 287(g) counties had distrust in health services among other services and was afraid about going to the doctor.

 Laws and policies by state and city

 Alabama

 Alabama has banned sanctuary cities.
 The state law (Alabama HB 56) was enacted in 2011, calling for proactive immigration enforcement; however, many provisions are either blocked by the federal courts or subject to ongoing lawsuits.